 See the recipe card at the bottom of the post for quantities.

 Peel the carrots, ginger, and garlic.
 Using a handheld zester, zest the carrots, ginger, and garlic.

 Hint: You may need to scrape the back of the zester after zesting the ginger and garlic because they stick to the zester.

 Pro Tip: Cheese graters sometimes come with a zesting plane.
-The garlic, ginger, and carrots should be zested not grated to make sure they mix into the ground chicken evenly.
+The garlic, ginger, and carrots should be zested, not grated.

-Wash and chop the green onion.
-Peel and chop half of a large onion.
-Set the green onion and onion aside in a bowl.
-Add the ground chicken breast to a large bowl.
-Measure the honey, soy sauce, oyster sauce, sesame oil, breadcrumbs, salt, and black pepper into the bowl with the ground chicken breast.
-Add the chopped green onion and onion to the ground chicken.
+Wash and chop the green onion and onion.
+Measure the honey, soy sauce, oyster sauce, sesame oil, breadcrumbs, salt, and black pepper into a large bowl with the ground chicken breast.
+Add the chopped green onion, onion, grated carrots, ginger, and garlic.